trustworktech/create-react-ssr-app/docs/adding-custom-environment-variables.md

 **The environment variables are embedded during the build time**.
 Since Create React SSR App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
 To read them at runtime, you would need to load HTML into memory on the server and replace placeholders in runtime, just like [described here](title-and-meta-tags.md#injecting-data-from-the-server-into-the-page).
 Alternatively you can rebuild the app on the server anytime you change them.

 > Note: You must create custom environment variables beginning with `REACT_APP_`.
-Any other variables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebook/create-react-app/issues/865#issuecomment-252199527).
+Any other variables except `NODE_ENV`, `PORT` and `ASSETS_PATH` will be ignored to avoid accidentally exposing a private key on the machine that could have the same name.
 Changing any environment variables will require you to restart the development server if it is running.

 These environment variables will be defined for you on `process.env`.
 For example, having an environment variable named `REACT_APP_NOT_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_NOT_SECRET_CODE`.